ldoguin/NuxeoOutlookAddin/PluginVSTO/README.txt

 ================== Plugin Mail - Compilation =======================

-Référence manquantes :
+To compile those projects use MS Visual Studio 2010.

+Missing references (on the References project) :

 - DotCMIS.dll
 - Newtonsoft.Json.dll

-Mot de passe certificat.pfx :

-- swordgroup

-Refaire certificat :

-- Click droit sur projet (OutlookAddIn1) - > Propriétés
-- Onglet Signing
+On Visual Studio 2010, select the menu Project>Add Reference.
+In the Browse Tab, select the missing DLL.

+Rebuild the certificate :

+- Right click on the project (OutlookAddIn1) and select Properties.
+- On the Signing tab, change the password (the old password is swordgroup)

 ================== Plugin Mail - Installation ====================

-==== Installation du Plugin Mail pour Office 2003 - PréRequis ====
+==== Installation for Office 2003 - Prerequisites ====

 - Microsoft .NET Framework 3.5
 	DotNetFX35

-- Microsoft Visual Studio Tools pour Office System 3.0 Runtime VSTOR30.exe
+- Microsoft Visual Studio Tools for Office System 3.0 Runtime VSTOR30.exe

 - Microsoft Office Primary Interop assembly 2003